SovereignCloudStack/k8s-cluster-api-provider/README.md

   breach more easy to contain.
 * AppCreds are connected to one project and can be revoked.

-We are using an unrestricted AppCred for the management host which can then create further AppCreds, so we can each cluster its own (restricted) credentials.
+We are using an unrestricted AppCred for the management server which can then create further AppCreds, so we can each cluster its own (restricted) credentials.
 In the case of breaches, these AppCreds can be revoked.

-Note that you can have additional projects or clouds listed in your ``~/.config/openstack/clouds.yaml`` (and ``secure.yaml``) and reference them in the ``OPENSTACK_CLOUD`` setting of your ``clusterctl.yaml``, so you can manage clusters in various projects and clouds from the same management host.
+Note that you can have additional projects or clouds listed in your ``~/.config/openstack/clouds.yaml`` (and ``secure.yaml``) and reference them in the ``OPENSTACK_CLOUD`` setting of your ``clusterctl.yaml``, so you can manage clusters in various projects and clouds from the same management server.

 ## Cluster Management on the CAPI management node

-You can use ``make ssh`` to log in to the CAPI management node.
+You can use ``make ssh`` to log in to the CAPI management server.
 There you can issue ``clusterctl`` and ``kubectl`` (aliased to ``k``) commands.
-The context ``kind-kind`` is used for the C-API management while the context ``testcluster-admin@testcluster`` can be used to control the workload cluster ``testcluster``.
+The context ``kind-kind`` is used for the CAPI management while the context ``testcluster-admin@testcluster`` can be used to control the workload cluster ``testcluster``.
 You can of course create many of them.
-There are management scripts on the management node:
+There are management scripts on the management server:

 * In the user's (ubuntu) home directory, create a subdirectory with the CLUSTERNAME to hold your cluster's configuration data.
 Copy over the `clusterctl.yaml` file